hrldcpr/blog/_drafts/spinning-diagrams-with-css.md

 I was pleasantly surprised that all this spinning and un-spinning seems to perform fine even on mobile browsers.

-You can even select the rotating text and your selection will rotate as well, pretty impressive work by the browser developers.
+You can even select the rotating text and your selection will rotate as well—impressive work by the browser developers!

-## Yeah!
+## &c.

 $$
 \begin{aligned}